stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 return projection.multiply(view).multiply(model);
 ```

-Again note the order of operations: here the rotation is applied to the model, then the view transform, and finally the perspective projection.
+Again note the order of operations: the rotation is applied to the model, then the view transform, and finally the perspective projection.

 We should now be able to see the fully 3D cube: